orestesmas/pycirkuit/README.md

    pycirkuit
 ```

-Upon finished executing PyCirkuit, you should deactivate the virtual environment:
+Upon finished executing PyCirkuit, you should deactivate the virtual environment (and/or close the terminal window):

 ```shell
    deactivate